 Meet a solo traveler who shares her reasons for exploring the world with Overseas Adventure Travel.

-O.A.T. doesn’t believe our solo travelers should have to pay a premium to explore the world, so we offer FREE Single Supplements on all O.A.T. adventures and pre- and post-trip extensions and FREE or low-cost Single Supplements on our Small Ship Adventures.
+O.A.T. is committed to supporting our solo travelers explore the world, so we offer FREE Single Supplements on all O.A.T. adventures and pre- and post-trip extensions and FREE or low-cost Single Supplements on our Small Ship Adventures.
+Those taking advantage of our free or low-cost Single Supplement benefit can still receive additional savings with our Vacation Ambassador referral program, Frequent Traveler Credit program, multiple trips benefit, and Good Buy Plan.

 Why Travel Solo With O.A.T.?

-You’ll have a dedicated, expert Trip Leader or Program Director by your side throughout your entire trip.
+You’ll have a dedicated, expert Trip Experience Leader by your side throughout your entire trip.
 He or she will guide you through the streets of your destination, provide suggestions on where to explore or eat, and translate the local dialect.
 Plus, you can depend on their resourcefulness and skills in group dynamics to help bring like-minded travelers together.

 Comfort & Security